This website provides information on the flora and fauna of New England, with a focus on Massachusetts.

 - Pages that supply information on different taxonomic groups (e.g., plants) and subgroups (e.g., ferns), and which list taxa found in New England;

-- Database records associated with these taxa (the database records include various information about the organisms, such as photographic data, status in New England, life history, habitat, and associated species);
+- Database records associated with these taxa (the database records include various information about the organisms, such as photographic data, status in New England, biology and ecology, habitat, and associated species);

 - Metadata pages, which explain the data included in a database record; and